Studio Ghibli: International

-Individual rights to Ghibli's films are held by various third parties, including Elysian Film Group and Anonymous Content (United Kingdom and Ireland), (Note: Currently, this deal only includes Earwig and the Witch (owned solely by Elysian), My Neighbor Totoro (under the title My Neighbour Totoro), Spirited Away, Howl's Moving Castle, Princess Mononoke and The Boy and the Heron (under a three-way partnership with Bleecker Street).
+Individual rights to Ghibli's films are held by various third parties, including GKIDS and Anime Limited (United Kingdom and Ireland), (Note: Elysian Film Group Distribution and Anonymous Content owned rights to some titles in the Ghibli library until the former's dissolution in June 2026: Earwig and the Witch (owned solely by Elysian), My Neighbor Totoro (under the title My Neighbour Totoro), Spirited Away, Howl's Moving Castle, Princess Mononoke and The Boy and the Heron (under a three-way partnership with Bleecker Street).
 Grave of the Fireflies is currently distributed by Anime Limited.
 StudioCanal UK formerly distributed Ghibli's films in the United Kingdom, including Grave, until the contract ended following a lawsuit between them and Goodfellas in December 2022.
 The StudioCanal deal also included DVD and Blu-ray distribution of The Great Adventure of Horus, Prince of the Sun and The Castle of Cagliostro, the first full-length feature films directed by Isao Takahata and Hayao Miyazaki, respectively.)
-Wild Bunch (France and Belgium), (Note: Home video rights are held by Wild Bunch subsidiary Wild Side, with Warner Bros.
-Home Entertainment as distributor.)
-Leonine (Germany), Gutek Film (Poland), Lucky Red (Italy), Vértigo Films (Spain), (Note: Co-distributed by Sony Pictures Home Entertainment as of 2018.)
-Crunchyroll Store Australia (Australia and New Zealand) (Note: Theatrically released through Sony Pictures Releasing.
-Until 2019, Madman Entertainment through its former Madman Anime Group division handled distribution of Ghibli's films in Australia and New Zealand.) and Encore Films/mm2 Entertainment (Note: Currently, the Encore Films deal only covers current releases where titles are theatrically co-distributed by Warner Bros.
-Pictures in India as well as key markets in Southeast Asia beginning with The Boy and the Heron while mm2 handles catalog distribution in Singapore, Malaysia, Brunei, Indonesia, Thailand (co-distrbuted with Shinesaeng Ad.
-Venture), Philippines (co-distributed with Reality MM Studios), and Cambodia.)
-(Southeast Asia).
+Wild Bunch (France), (Note: Home video rights are held by Wild Bunch subsidiary Wild Side, with Warner Bros.
+Home Entertainment as distributor.) and Encore Films/mm2 Entertainment (Southeast Asia).

-Notably, The Secret World of Arrietty received a second dub exclusive to the United Kingdom, produced by StudioCanal UK, likely due to the film's origins being from Mary Norton's British novel The Borrowers.
+The Secret World of Arrietty received a second dub exclusive to the United Kingdom, produced by StudioCanal UK, likely due to the film's origins being from Mary Norton's British novel The Borrowers.

 Disney formerly held international sales rights until they were sold off to Goodfellas (then Wild Bunch) in 2003.
 Disney kept the French distribution rights to Ghibli's library until September 2020, when it had expired and transitioned off to Wild Bunch.
 Since 2021, Warner Bros.
 Home Entertainment serves as the home media distributor of Studio Ghibli's catalog via its distribution deal with Wild Bunch through the Wild Side Vidéo label.